mapbender/mapbender-documentation/en/backend/applications/layouts.rst

 Configuration of the Sidepane
 *****************************
-The fullscreen template offers an adjustable Sidepane.
-The Sidepane style can be changed via Mapbender backend (in the Sidepane section of the Layouts tab).
+The Sidepane provide the following configuration options through their |mapbender-button-edit| button:

 .. image:: ../../../figures/sidepane_backend.png
     :alt: Mapbender Sidepane Options

-The |mapbender-button-edit| button in the Sidepane section shows the following options:

 * **Type** (Accordion, Buttons, Unstyled.
 Default: Accordion): See explanation below.
 * **Screen type** (Any, Mobile, Desktop.
 Default Any): The region will not be displayed when other screen types are used.
 Any - will always show the region.